ojo4f3/fullstack_database/README.md

 # fullstack_database
 Database developed with my classmate Zhimei Wang.
 Not hosted at the moment.
-PDF has screenshots of most recent state.
+The Project Step 5 Portfolio Assignment PDF has screenshots of the most recent state.